Close

 Included in our list of best sim racing wheels for Assetto Corsa Competizione, the T248 uses a hybrid system of belts and gears to give an incredibly consistent feeling of force feedback.
 This increases the power efficiency of the unit, with Thrustmaster claiming it is an improvement of 70% over the older T150 model, as well as allowing for customizability and variability in the force feedback itself.

 Perhaps the greatest strength of the T248 is the force feedback system.
 Unlike many of its competitors, the T248 comes with 3 different FFB presets meaning that you will always find a preset that works for one of the many titles that it is officially supported by from iRacing to Farming Simulator and from the F1 series to the Forza franchise.
-Add on to this the T3PM pedals that feature a magnetic sensor, which are more reliable and have more precision than the potentiometers that Logitech use, and you have a sturdy product that will last you thousands of hours of wonderful sim racing.

-On the other hand, much like with its Logitech counterparts, the T248 does have some compromises when it comes to its design.
+On the other hand, much like its Logitech counterpart, the T248 does have some compromises when it comes to its design.
 The flappy paddle shifters that you will use to change gears don’t have a particularly realistic feel to them.
 However, since this is something that is consistent across this price range, it is hard to not consider the T248 as a top contender in its class.

 Thrustmaster TS-XW